githubtraining/introduction-to-github-apps/responses/01_intro-gh-apps.md

 GitHub Apps are not people.
 You can't interact with them by doing things like using an @mention, or assigning them to review your work.

 Try it out!
-After you install the WIP app, try and assign myself or the WIP app to this PR.
+After you install the WIP app, try and assign myself or the WIP app to this pull request.
 If you can't, assign yourself so I know you're ready to get started.

 ### :keyboard: Activity: Install the WIP Probot App :tada: